-The number of Aged cases increased by 2,564 across April, from 13,526 to 16,090.
-The 5 forces experiencing delays hold over 90% of all Aged cases.
-Despite operating with significant vacancies (excluding Dyfed) and unplanned DBS system downtime, these forces have generally continued to perform well and above the expected output levels with the current staffing they have in place.
-However, until vacant positions are filled, and staff start to become productive, no significant improvements will be achieved.
-This means the Aged target is now likely to be achieved within the next 3 - 6 months.
-This timeframe is dependent on demand forecasts remaining on track and no further DBS unplanned system outages.
+Performance across Q3 and early Q4 suggests the 5 forces are now unlikely to recover within the 2% Aged SLA target across Q4.
+Despite operating with significant vacancies (excluding Dyfed), those forces have performed generally to or above the expected output levels with the current staffing they have in place and until those vacant positions are filled and staff start to become productive no significant improvements will be achieved, with the Aged target now more likely being achieved by the end of Q1 2024/25.